Announcing an update to IAM role trust policy behavior

 Notifications and retirement

 As we previously noted, starting today, accounts with existing roles that use the implicit self-assume role assumption behavior will be notified of this change by email and through their AWS Health Dashboard.
 Those roles have been allow-listed, and so for now their behavior will continue as before.
-After June 30, 2023, the old behavior will be retired for all roles and all accounts.
 IAM Documentation has been updated to make clear the new behavior.

 After the old behavior is retired from the allow-listed roles and accounts, role sessions that make self-referential role assumption calls will fail with an Access Denied error unless the role’s trust policy explicitly grants the permission directly through a role ARN.
 Another option is to grant permission indirectly through an ARN to the root principal in the trust policy that acts as a delegation of privilege management, after which permission grants in identity-based policies determine access, similar to the typical cross-account case.